ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Related Work: From Class-level to Task-level Transfer

 In contrast, our benchmark focuses on task-level transfer across domains, \ie it aims to evaluate the transferability of models, by pre-training from their own large corpus, then evaluating zero-shot performance on a diverse set of downstream datasets.
 This setting has been recently studied~\cite{li2017learning,radford2021learning,li2021align,yuan2021florence}, and is arguably more practical for real-world applications, as it brings the convenience towards the spirit of one-model-for-all.
 The well-known ImageNet-1K dataset~\cite{deng2009imagenet} was originally proposed as a large dataset for model training and testing.
 It has also recently been considered as one downstream task to study zero-shot transfer~\cite{radford2021learning,li2021align,yuan2021florence}.
 Our work presents the first \emph{public benchmark} to standardize the zero-shot task-level transfer setting.
-Note that visual task transfer has been previously explored in VTAB~\cite{zhai2019large}, which measures good visual representations as those that adapt to diverse, unseen tasks with an emphasis on few examples.
+Note that visual task transfer has been previously explored in VTAB~\cite{zhai2019large}, which measures good visual representations as those that adapt to diverse, unseen tasks with an emphasis on few training examples.
 The pre-trained models and task adaptation in VTAB are considered for vision backbones only, and no language model/modality is involved.
-Our benchmark shares a similar spirit of task-level transfer to VTAB, but strives for analyzing the vital importance of language and knowledge in visual transfer.
+Our benchmark shares a similar spirit of task-level transfer to VTAB, but strives to analyze the vital role of language and knowledge in visual transfer.
+All of them are usually evaluated in full-shot settings, without considering task-level transfer.
 We have further made several novel contributions to consolidate the benchmark: $(i)$ We add external knowledge for each dataset to cultivate new research directions in knowledge-augmented visual models, inspired by the success of knowledge in traditional class-level transfer. $(ii)$ We consider the full spectrum in measuring the sample-efficiency of task adaptation, including zero-shot, few-shot, and full-shot.